Deploy apps to enterprises using Google Play

 - Once your app is published, access performance statistics and other key reports to gain more insight into your user base.

-Learn more about the Developer Console features available to help publish and distribute your app.
+Learn more about the Play Console features available to help publish and distribute your app.

 For software vendors